spencertipping/canard/boot/image.md

 At this point the registers are initialized, so we can write to both stacks and to the heap.
 We need to set up a 'return' into the exit function so that when the main function exits (i.e. we hit a nil at the end of the main program list) it will die gracefully.

-First let's push the exit function address onto the return stack:
+Two things need to happen here.
+First, we need to put the system-provided %rsp value onto the data stack; this lets 'main' inspect argv and environment variables.
+Then we need to push 'exit' as the continuation for 'main'.

+    ::push_rsp    488b o305 48ab
     ::init_return 68:4[Lb:exit]

 Now push the symbol 'main' onto the data stack and call the symbol table.
 This